- Hope: the belief that recovery is possible for every individual

 - Inclusion: the belief that everyone has a right to participate fully in society

-For nearly 60 years Richmond Fellowship has been working with individuals, families and communities to make mental health recovery a reality.
+For over 60 years Richmond Fellowship has been working with individuals, families and communities to make mental health recovery a reality.

 More importantly, Richmond Fellowship's services work hand-in-hand with people we support to give them the confidence and self belief that they have an important contribution to make in society.